DevanshSengar/QuickFix/README.md

 # QuickFix

-QuickFix is a user-friendly web-based service designed to digitize and streamline the registration of infrastructure-related complaints within schools and universities.
-The system allows students to express their complaints regarding infrastructure issues such as electrical, plumbing, and carpentry, and it supports rapid resolution by the college administration.
+QuickFix is a user-friendly web-based service designed to digitize and streamline the resolution of infrastructure-related complaints within hostels associated with schools and universities.
+The system allows students to express their complaints regarding infrastructure issues such as electrical, plumbing, and carpentry, and it supports rapid resolution by the hostel administration.

 ## Link